alttch/bma-info/busrt/busrt.rst

 Performance tips
 ================

-* Use "Realtime" or "RealtimeProcessed" QoS for the softly-loaded networks to get minimal latencies.
+* Use "Realtime" or "RealtimeProcessed" QoS for softly-loaded networks to get minimal latencies.

 * Use high-capacity queues (both client and server) to deal with short high-load peaks.